Osaka City 大阪市

 6 High-cost Medical Expense Benefit

 Those who have paid large amounts that exceed a certain limit in medical expenses during the same month are eligible for a refund.
-Please bring the insurance card, receipts, bank account in Japan under the name of the householder to the prefectural branch of the Health Insurance Association for social insurance, and those with National Health insurance should apply at the local ward office.
+Please bring the insurance card, bank account in Japan under the name of the householder to the prefectural branch of the Health Insurance Association for social insurance, and those with National Health insurance should apply at the local ward office.

 The portion of your expenses that exceeded the limit will be refunded after examination.